arpa2/mkroot/doc/cmake-functions.md

 ```
 rootfs_fixups(
-	testfix
+	testfix.sh
-	otherfix
+	otherfix.csh
 )
 ```

 This defines fixup scripts that are run to tweak the target file system as desired.
-The scripts *do not run chrooted* but merely with the root file system of the rootfs as their working directory, so *all file references must be relative* to that.
-Some tweaks may become a standard facility, but mostly the script names are expected to reference a shell executable with an added `.sh` extension in the rootfs's source directory.
+The scripts run chrooted, and any files referenced are therefore part of the target file system.
+Some tweaks may become a standard facility, and are part of the `fixup` directory in the project root.
+The extensions to the script names help to diversify them across script interpreters on the target system, but usually the hash-bang notation will take care of that.